greenbone/actions/is-latest-tag/README.md

 GitHub Action to check if a git tag is the latest tag.

 Please keep in mind that the full history (`checkout with fetch-depth 0`) is required for the `is-latest-tag` action.
+A tag is considered latest if its version is greater or equal as the latest existing tag.

 ## Example